snap-one/docs-driverworks-fundamentals/source/includes/8_proxies_and_proxy_types/_1-SINGLEANDMULTIPROXIES.md

 If you decide to not use an existing proxy and create one; you should specify the proxy with the same name as the .c4z filename.
 Your driver will not show up for selection within Composer if your proxy name is not a valid proxy type for the Control4 system and doesn’t match your .c4i filename.

-Alternatively, even for a single proxy driver, you may choose to use the more complete declaration:
+Alternatively, even for a single proxy driver, you may choose to use the more complete declaration as in the first two examples to the right:

 ```xml
 <proxies>